abhishekchak52/attend-dash/README.md

 # attend-dash

-An dashboard for attendance data visualization for students of St. Stephen's College.
+A dashboard for attendance data visualisation for students of St. Stepehen's College.

 We recommend [pipenv][ref1] for package management.